+In training scenarios, instructors maintain dynamic control over the simulation so they can move transmitters, hide signals, and add high-power transmitters during a training session.
 RFeye Site Simulation's mapping functions enable users to effectively plan future deployments by analyzing terrain and determining optimal placement, positioning, and height of RF sensors.
-This strategic planning capability enhances the capture, detection, and geolocation of signals, thereby supporting mission objectives and maintaining spectrum dominance.
+This strategic planning capability enhances the capture, detection, and geolocation of signals, thereby supporting spectrum management and regulatory functions.

-- Lay out baselines - Practice against any scenario and simulate any capability
+- Lay out baselines

+- Practice against any scenario and simulate any capability

 - Scalable training

 - Dynamic environment

 - Multiple missions, multiple students

 - Simulate multiple RF sensors

 - Randomization can be used to create deviations from a path or track within a zone, mask triggers, and simulate signal masks and randomized breeches